Magnetometer: Spin-exchange relaxation-free (SERF) atomic magnetometers

 At sufficiently high atomic density, extremely high sensitivity can be achieved.
 Spin-exchange-relaxation-free (SERF) atomic magnetometers containing potassium, caesium, or rubidium vapor operate similarly to the caesium magnetometers described above, yet can reach sensitivities lower than 1 fT⋅Hz^{−}.
 The SERF magnetometers only operate in small magnetic fields.
 The Earth's field is about 50 μT; SERF magnetometers operate in fields less than 0.5 μT.

 Large volume detectors have achieved a sensitivity of 200 aT⋅Hz^{−}.
 This technology has greater sensitivity per unit volume than SQUID detectors.
 The technology can also produce very small magnetometers that may in the future replace coils for detecting radio-frequency magnetic fields.
 This technology may produce a magnetic sensor that has all of its input and output signals in the form of light on fiber-optic cables.
 This lets the magnetic measurement be made near high electrical voltages.

+Magnetic gradiometer

+Scientist making a magnetic survey with an axial gradiometer.

+There are at least two types of gradiometer to measure magnetic fields: